-The music of WaterFire Providence is an integral component to the sculpture.
-The soundtrack interacts with the acoustics of the river walkways and the natural sounds of over 80 blazing fires.
+The music of WaterFire Providence is an integral component of the sculpture.
+The soundtrack interacts with the acoustics of the river walkways and the natural sounds of over 80 blazing bonfires.

 We are always interested in learning of new (or old) music, as well as hearing your comments and questions.
-For more information about the music send us an email: email@example.com or during an event go to the audio booth at Steeple St. and Memorial Blvd. across the river from Café Nuovo.
+For more information about the music send us an email: [email protected] or during an event go to the audio booth at Steeple Street and Memorial Boulevard across the river from Café Nuovo.